zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

   logic in it's own deterministic "Box", so to speak.
 - We could make our own tiny ECS,
 - and make the whole world `.clone()`-able so that it would be trivial to snapshot and restore.
-- I started by forking Planck, the simplest Rust ECS I could find.
+- I started with Planck, the simplest Rust ECS I could find.
-- It used plain vectors for storage and bitset operations for queries.
 - We forked it, called it Bones ECS, ⏭️ and made just a couple tweaks to make it more suitable for scripting.
 - But scripting would come later.